kyrnen/old-website/README.md

 A new problem that I have run into is that the buttons are too small to click on a phone-sized screen.
 I have adjusted from px to em, but there were similar results, and adjusting the size depending on the vh (vertical height) did not produce the outcome I was looking for.
 This will be a problem for tomorrow.

 # Day 3
 I ended up doing a lot of research on the navigation bar to figure out what would be the best way to create the bouncing animation.
+One of the first things I needed to do for sure was find a way to remove the buttons before the animation occured, as I wanted them to look like they just appeared.
+I ended up using setTimeOut to create this delay.

+After that, it was a lot of experimenting.
+My goal was to have all the buttons come out moving to the right and kind of make a circle that looped back to the center (or if possible went straight up and back down at the end).
+I originally found a really nice source of animations from animate.css, but when I tried to modify those, it was not creating the result that I wanted.
+I decided to just stick with it for the time being and move onto stagger, because I found that there were a lot of different ways to do it.
+I found a really good codepen with an example of a similar stagger to what I wanted and ended up scrapping the original single bounce method.
+Then I moved into creating separate animations for each direction.

+I had to mess with timing quite a bit because it was very slow, but now, it seems better than when I started.